 Mounting.
 If you have ample floor space and a large collection, consider a tall, freestanding unit or a wide, horizontal case that offers even more display surface on top.
 If your home is smaller or you’d like to arrange your grouping at eye level, wall-mounted display cases are a great solution.
 If you do opt for a wall-mounted design, be sure to mount it on studs and with a mounting system that holds it securely to your wall; it's also important to make sure the combined weight of your collection and case don’t exceed any weight limits for the system you choose.

 Lighting.
 Lighted display cases can illuminate collectibles or put a spotlight on featured items.
 Some offer bottom lighting while others light your collection from above, so choose the style you feel will best highlight your collection.

 Humidity control.
 If you’re displaying wooden objects, musical instruments or items that must be stored within a certain range of temperatures, always consider your humidity and moisture control options.

-Get inspired with our curated ideas for Bookcases and find the perfect item for every room in your home.
-With such a wide selection of Bookcases for sale, from brands like Forest Designs Furniture, Eagle Furniture, and Bush Business Furniture, you’re sure to find something that you’ll love.
-Shop from Bookcases, like the the Montevina Bookshelf or the Butler Newport Low Bookcase, while discovering new home products and designs.
+Find where to buy Bookcases and get inspired with our curated ideas for Bookcases to find the perfect item for every room in your home.
+With such a wide selection of Bookcases for sale, from brands like Forest Designs Furniture, Eagle Furniture, and Convenience Concepts, you’re sure to find something that you’ll love.
+Shop from Bookcases, like the Montego Bookcase or the Industrial Bookcase Open Etagere Book Shelf Metal/Wood, while discovering new home products and designs.
 Whether you’re looking to buy Bookcases online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.